-The 50th Anniversary of Earth Day is Wednesday, April 22, 2020.
+Earth Day is Monday, April 22, 2024.
 The first Earth Day was observed on April 22, 1970, when 20 million people across America celebrated by filling their local streets, parks and auditoriums to demand a healthy, sustainable environment.
 They were concerned about their cities laden with smog, polluted rivers, rampant pollution, and other environmental hazards.

 Since then, Earth Day has been celebrated around the world, by people from all walks of life who are concerned about making a sustainable future for their children.
 In the past, events, festivals and overall awareness campaigns mark the day, with the hope of preserving the environment.